 Did you know the Declaration of Independence was an act of treason?
 In signing such a document, our Founding Fathers ensured their executions should the British win the war.
 Such a document was necessary, however, to force King George and Parliament to pay attention to their legitimate but ignored request for equal representation and everything that entailed.

-The Constitution was not written until 1878, after the Revolutionary War.
+The Constitution was not signed until 1787, after the Revolutionary War.
 Many of our Founding Fathers realized states held too much power while the federal government was struggling to assert authority, resulting in an imbalance in power.
 It is the most important document in American history, holding the position of ultimate political power.

 4. Common Sense by Thomas Paine